hpyproject/hpy/docs/api.rst

    ``PyObject *`` in disguise, and ``HPy_Dup()`` and ``HPy_Close()`` are just aliases for ``Py_INCREF`` and ``Py_DECREF``.

-   Contrarily to CPython, PyPy does not use reference counting for memory
+   Unlike CPython, PyPy does not use reference counting for memory
-   management: instead, it uses a *moving GC*, which means that the address of an object might change during its lifetime, and makes it hard to implement semantics like ``PyObject *``'s where the address is directly exposed to the user.
-HPy solves this problem: handles are integers which represent indices into a list, which is itself managed by the GC.
-When an object moves, the GC fixes the address into the list, without having to touch all the handles which have been passed to C.
+   management: instead, it uses a *moving GC*, which means that the address of an object might change during its lifetime, and this makes it hard to implement semantics like ``PyObject *``'s where the address is directly exposed to the user.
+HPy solves this problem: on PyPy, handles are integers which represent indices into a list, which is itself managed by the GC.
+When an object moves, the GC fixes the address in the list, without having to touch all the handles which have been passed to C.

 HPyContext
 -----------

-All HPy function calls take a ``HPyContext`` as a first argument, which represents the the Python interpreter all the handles belong to.
+All HPy function calls take an ``HPyContext`` as a first argument, which represents the Python interpreter all the handles belong to.
 Strictly speaking, it would be possible to design the HPy API without using ``HPyContext``: after all, all HPy function calls are ultimately mapped to Python/C function call, where there is no notion of context.